 Unfair treatment was employees most frequently cited reason for leaving their previous company, with 37% leaving for this reason.
 Unfair treatment was cited more than 2x more frequently than being recruited away by a better opportunity.
 Experiencing and observing unfairness, in the forms of unfair people management practices, stereotyping, sexual harassment, and bullying/hostility, was directly tied to turnover and negatively related to retention.
 And yet, 57% of tech leavers said that they would have stayed if their prior employer had addressed the workplace environment and created a more fair and inclusive culture.
-This finding suggests that workplace culture not only drives turnover, but is also closely tied to retention solutions.
+This finding suggests that workplace culture drives turnover and therefore should be closely tied to retention solutions.

-2 Experiences Differ Dramatically Across Groups
+Experiences Differ Dramatically Across Groups

 While employees from all backgrounds left due to unfairness, their actual experiences within tech workplaces differed substantially.
 Underrepresented people of color experienced stereotyping roughly 2x more than White employees.
 LGBTQ employees were more likely to experience bullying than any other group.
 1 in 10 women experienced unwanted sexual attention, and were significantly more likely to endure these experiences than men.
 Underrepresented women of color were most likely to be passed over for promotions.
 White and Asian men and women were most likely to perceive unfairness in management practices and leadership.
-While all groups experienced various forms of unfairness, the experienced by underrepresented groups.
+While all groups experienced various forms of unfairness, the experiences which were most strongly related to turnover (stereotyping and bullying) were most often experienced by underrepresented groups.
 Also, the greater the cumulative number of experiences, the more likely employees were to leave due to unfairness, and women experienced significantly more unfairness than men.